-Applicants to the program are encouraged to seek additional financial support opportunities by checking scholarship search databases, community organizations or other sources of private funding.
+Applicants to the program are encouraged to research and seek scholarships independently by checking scholarship search databases, community organizations or other sources of private funding.
 Some international students have been successful securing funding from their countries’ governments.

 The master’s program does not offer teaching assistantships.
 Due to the heavy course load, any part-time work should not exceed 10 hours per week during each academic quarter.

 Capstone Research Funding

 IGHS provides financial assistance for some of the costs associated with the capstone project, including air and ground transportation to get to and from the main project site (if it is 100 miles or more outside of San Francisco) and visa costs.
 In some cases, students also may receive funding for approved project expenses (e.g., translation/transcription service).
 Students are responsible for paying for living expenses (food, lodging, local transportation, incidentals) and research subject incentives during the capstone research period.